shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

   - Algorithm and identification are words related to more recent advances in empiricsm and new software, yet are more likely to be in unpublished papers.
-It’s suprising to me that empiricism does not play an obvious role here, yet the issue could do wth further digging.
+It’s suprising to me that empiricism does not play an obvious role here, yet the issue could do with further digging.

 ### Empiricism & Causal Inference

-Economics is far more concerned with empirical, causal inference than when the NBER series began in 1973: let’s show test this
+Economics is far more concerned with empirical, causal inference than when the NBER series began in 1973: let’s show this <i>empirically</i>.
-<i>empirically</i>.

-Sentiment analysis is commonly applied to text data as an easy coding operation to measure sentiment – commonly to measure happiness, or perhaps [1am angry tweets](http://varianceexplained.org/r/trump-tweets/) – and the same process can textually measure rate of empiricism.
+Sentiment analysis is commonly applied to text data as an easy coding operation to measure sentiment – commonly to measure happiness, or perhaps [1am angry tweets](http://varianceexplained.org/r/trump-tweets/) – and the same process can textually measure allignment with causal or theortical papers.
 First I’ll form a list of a hundred words most likely to appear in abstracts that use the word ‘causal’ – denoting these as causal papers.
 Also list the top hundred words in papers that use the words ‘theory’ and ‘equilibrium’ – denoting these theoretical papers.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-A listing of words most likely (relatively) to appear in a causal or ethoretical paper can play the role of a sentiment dictionary (call it a a pseudo sentiment lexicon) with a log ratio of inclusion in the type of paper, where a value of 100 is the most likely to be a word in that type of paper.
+A listing of words most likely (relatively) to appear in a causal or theoretical paper can play the role of a sentiment dictionary (call it a a pseudo sentiment lexicon) with a log ratio of inclusion in the type of paper, where a value of 100 is the most likely to be a word in that type of paper.
 It easily reframes the topic of measuring causal inference in